Dod Law is Fully Operational and Available During the COVID-19 Crisis. Contact Us for a Free Phone Consultation Today!

 A dry reckless is a reckless driving charge that does not involve alcohol.
 You may face a misdemeanor reckless driving charge when you drive in a way that shows flagrant disregard for the safety of others or their property.
 A dry reckless conviction is still a criminal offense; however, it could have less of an impact on your future than a DUI conviction.

-If your DUI lawyer in San Diego can negotiate with the prosecutor on your case for you to plead guilty to a charge of dry reckless instead of DUI, take the opportunity.
+If your San Diego DUI Lawyer can negotiate with the prosecutor on your case for you to plead guilty to a charge of dry reckless instead of DUI, take the opportunity.
 Discuss if this could be an option for you with Attorney Dod of Dod Law by calling (619) 814-5110.

 Why is a Reckless Driving Conviction Favorable to a DUI?